pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bool overlay: put image in foreground (default) or background.

-      :arg int reuse_xref: if a source page should be shown multiple times, specify the returned xref number of its first inclusion.
+      :arg int reuse_xref: if a source page should be shown multiple times, specify the returned :data:`xref` of its first inclusion.
 This prevents duplicate source page copies, and thus improves performance and saves memory.
 Note that source document and page must still be provided!

       :arg rect-like clip: choose which part of the source page to show.
 Default is its ``/CropBox``.

-      :returns: xref number of the stored page image if successful.
+      :returns: :data:`xref` of the stored page image if successful.
 Use this as the value of argument ``reuse_xref`` to show the same source page again.

       .. note:: The displayed source page is shown without any annotations or links.
 The source page's complete text and images will become an integral part of the containing page, i.e. they will be included in the output of all text extraction methods and appear in methods :meth:`getFontList` and :meth:`getImageList` (whether they are actually visible - see the ``clip`` parameter - or not).

       .. note:: Use the ``reuse_xref`` argument to prevent duplicates as follows.
 For a technical description of how this function is implemented, see :ref:`FormXObject`.
 The following example will put the same source page (probably a company logo or a watermark) on every page of PDF ``doc``.
-The first execution **actually** inserts the source page, the subsequent ones will only insert pointers to it via its xref number.
+The first execution **actually** inserts the source page, the subsequent ones will only insert pointers to it via its :data:`xref`.

       >>> # the first showPDFpage will include source page docsrc[pno],
       >>> # subsequents will reuse it via its xref.